The way we react to the emotions of kids has a big impact on their emotional intelligence.

 For this reason, it’s a good idea to spend quality time with kids playing board games or encourage siblings or cousins to play together.

-Creating family rituals where all these activities are involved is also a good way to raise kids who can self-regulate their emotions and behaviour.
+Creating family rituals where all these activities are involved is also a good way to raise kids who can self-regulate their emotions and behavior.

 7. GIVE THEM DOWNTIME